viperleed/viperleed/doc/content/parameters/ivshiftrange.rst

+.. include:: /substitutions.rst

 .. _ivshiftrange:

 IV_SHIFT_RANGE
 ==============

-IV_SHIFT_RANGE defines how much calculated and experimental I(V) curves are allowed to shift (in eV) during calculation of the R-Factor, and (optionally) the step width.
+IV_SHIFT_RANGE defines how much calculated and experimental |IV| curves are allowed to shift (in electronvolts) during calculation of the R factor, and (optionally) the step width.

 **Default**: from -3 to +3 eV, with step from experimental or calculated curves (whichever is smaller)

 **Syntax:**